04 Jan How to Start a Campaign on Indiegogo – A Basic Guide

 Got an idea of how to create and start your Indiegogo campaigns?
 Let’s go through a basic Indiegogo marketing & strategy GUIDE to see how to do exactly that.

-You already have a campaign in mind.
+You already have a Indiegogo campaigns in mind.
 Be it a charitable cause or a commercial project, Indiegogo makes it possible to put your plan out there and connect you with backers who believe in your goals.

 To get started, visit Indiegogo and register your account.
 Remember to fill all details correctly, especially the payment ones so that your pledges end up where they’re meant to be.
 Make sure you go through their rules and list of prohibited items.